 Different disciplines will require different sorts of literature reviews.
 In Arts and Humanities studies, literature may be reviewed throughout the thesis as required by the topic.
 For Social Sciences and Sciences research, the literature review often consists of a separate chapter that informs the research design and methods.
 For some topics, there may be no literature review due to the 'cutting edge' nature of the research topic.

 Systematic Review - "[a] high-level overview of primary research on a particular research question.
-It seeks to collate all evidence that fits pre-specified elegibility criteria with the aim of minimising bias by using explicit systematic methods" - Cochrane Database.
+It seeks to collate all evidence that fits pre-specified eligibility criteria with the aim of minimising bias by using explicit systematic methods" - Cochrane Database.
 Commonly used within Health Sciences to compare and assess effectiveness of clinical interventions.

 The Cochrane Handbook for Systematic Reviews of Interventions is a very detailed, high level approach used when undertaking a Cochrane review - the highest level of evidence on which to base clinical treatment decisions.